How a UK food provider went from B2B to D2C in 7 days

 “Companies have to put customer experience at the forefront and evolve with new ways, channels and options to evolve,” said Hansen.
 “There have been clear benefits to those companies who properly invested in the right platform.
 They were unintentionally prepared to pivot and set themselves apart.”

 Transitioning its eCommerce platform from B2B to D2C in one week came with many lessons learned for SAP CX.
 They now have a template of what features easily transfer over from a B2B to D2C environment.
 The final product, the Food Shop experience, has its foundation in the B2B platform and it covers 9 regions across the UK for distribution and inventory services.

-“We were able to bring two systems together for real-time requests at a local level,” said SAP CX Chief Customer Officer Melissa Ryan.
+“We were able to bring two systems together for real-time requests at a local level,” said SAP CX Chief Customer Officer Melissa Lange.
 “We also had all three teams working on the platform at the same time to meet the deadline.”

 With its D2C capabilities now enhanced, SAP CX is actively offering it as a solution to B2B companies that may be able to transition to D2C to optimize revenue.
 While a compacted 7-day project deadline is not preferred, SAP CX takes comfort in knowing it can be done.

 “We learned that there are core commerce services that can be templated for future projects,” said Hansen.
 “The ability to offer that kind of speed allows us to focus on what the customer is doing to differentiate themselves from competitors so we can use our technology to support those initiatives.”